25 Tips for Helping Your Child (and Yourself) Get a Better Night’s Sleep

 13. Low-Sugar Diet

 Sugary foods are known to create adrenaline in the body by elevating glucose levels.
 Give your child the best shot at restful sleep by cutting sugar whenever you can, but especially in the hours before bedtime.
+This is also sound advice for parents; sugar, caffeine, and alcohol can all interfere with the quality of your sleep.

 14. Avoid Too Much Water